mdraughn/NUnit_Demonstration/README.md

 # NUnit_Demonstration
-A collection of C# examples of how NUnit works.
+A collection of NUnit examples in C#.

 I created this project as an exercise a few years ago when I wanted to learn more about how the [**NUnit**](https://nunit.org/) unit testing package worked.
 I cleaned it up a bit later so I could use it to do **NUnit** webinars for my team, and I've updated it to include some more recent **NUnit** features.